dimss1979/asft/README.md

 Half-duplex nature and security make `asft` different from many other serial file transfer protocols.

 COBS framing is used.
-With default block and header size, maximum frame size is 222 bytes (including start and stop delimiters).
+With default block and header size, maximum frame size is 118 bytes (including start and stop delimiters).

-By default, `asft` will transfer files with size up to 4294967295 bytes and filename up to 200 bytes.
+By default, `asft` will transfer files with size up to 1000000 bytes.
 File names beginning with a dot are ignored.
 Symlinks are allowed.
 Other files are ignored.